nanxiaobei/flooks/README.md

 // trigger.js

 import use from 'flooks';
-import counter from './counter'; // import as `counter`, a model getter
+import counter from 'path/to/counter'; // import as `counter`, a model getter¹

 const trigger = {
-  // `addLater.loading` can be use
   async addLater() {
     const { add } = counter();
     await new Promise((resolve = setTimeout(resolve, 1000)));